AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 1. Tap **Keep Changes** and perform the rest of the actions specified in [Configure Rules](#configure-rules).

-## 3. Configure and view reports in Adobe Analytics {#view-reports-adobe-analytics}
+## 3. Configure and view reports in [!DNL Adobe Analytics] {#view-reports-adobe-analytics}

-After configuring an adaptive form to send event data to Adobe Analytics, you can start viewing reports in Adobe Analytics.
+After configuring an adaptive form to send event data to [!DNL Adobe Analytics], you can start viewing reports in [!DNL Adobe Analytics].

 1. Tap ![Select Product](assets/select-analytics.png) and select **[!UICONTROL Analytics]**.